Earthquakes on April 8, 2026

 10.0 km---✓ ReviewedUSGS →

-April 8, 2026 brought a magnitude 4.3 earthquake 180 km SE of Severo-Kuril’sk, Russia, logged at 21:40 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+On April 8, 2026 at 21:40 UTC, a magnitude 4.3 earthquake struck 180 km SE of Severo-Kuril’sk, Russia.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 49.493°, 157.845°.
+The epicenter is at 49.493°, 157.845°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08